shaptonstahl/MissingData_2012-08/slides/HandlingMissingData.md

     * Code is shorter if you are implementing in <tt>R</tt>
     * Very fast on reasonably sized data sets
 * If you are **not** implementing in <tt>R</tt>, you have a lot more work
-    * Reading the papers, implementing your own version
+    * Reading the paper(s), implementing your own version
     * Quite do-able, not for faint at heart
 * Not scalable